rachitkakkar/StackInterpreter/README.md

 `dup` # push a copy of what's at the top of the stack back onto the stack.

 `#` # any line starting with it is a comment

+Run
+Works with Python 3.9, run `stackinterpreter.py` and you should see hello, world!